54 Worked Examples: Internal Flows

 (b) The pressure at the pump located at point 1 is then the required pressure at the last sprinkler plus the pressure drop

-Substituting values in the above equation gives
+Substituting values in the above equation (notice that both and are expressed in kPa) gives

 (c) The corresponding head loss can be determined using